 - The Wildstorm multiverse consists of a 196833-dimensional snowflake-shaped arrangement of universes, flat sheets of information that their inhabitants interpret as three-dimensional (or what have you).
 Between them is the Bleed, red swirly stuff of vaguely-defined properties.
 The Bleed, if not the snowflake, has recently been incorporated into The DCU.

 - After the New 52 reboot/relaunch in 2011, there is no "Wildstorm multiverse" anymore, and all the Wildstorm characters and stories are incoporated into the rebooted DC Universe.

-- The DCU and Marvel Universe are also part of one multiverse as evidenced by crossovers that have been referenced later by both companies (making them canon).
+- The DCU and Marvel Universe are also part of one omniverse as evidenced by crossovers that have been referenced later by both companies (making them canon).
 Both also contain multiple alternate futures and the characters from the past and future of other universes.
 Now, go back and read that again.

-- Warren Ellis' run on X Man utilized another conception of the multiverse, where in addition to Parallel Universes, there's a "spiral of realities" stretching above and below, with the universes "downspiral" being significantly more chaotic and difficult for live to develop/survive in than the the relatively advanced and idyllic universes located "upspiral".
+- Warren Ellis' run on X-Man utilized another conception of the multiverse, where in addition to Parallel Universes, there's a "spiral of realities" stretching above and below, with the universes "downspiral" being significantly more chaotic and difficult for life to develop/survive in than the the relatively advanced and idyllic universes located "upspiral".